konveyor/tackle-windup-api/README.md

 Now all the images for running the containers are going to be pulled, so it might take some time.

-You can know when the Windup API is available, waiting for the `windup-api` deployment to meet the `Available` condition execution:
+You can know when the Tackle Windup API is available, waiting for the `windup-api` deployment to meet the `Available` condition execution:
 ```shell
 oc wait -n windup --for condition=Available deployment windup-api --timeout=-1s
 ```